-Today, scientific studies have shown that the berry does indeed stimulate our immune system, it is antiviral and significantly shortens the duration of cold and flu symptoms.
-It also has the ability to ward off these viruses if taken in large enough doses, early enough.
-Add to this its antioxidant and anti-inflammatory properties, it is a herb truly suited to the winter months.
+Scientific studies show that the berry does indeed support our immune system.
+It is antiviral and significantly shortening the duration of cold and flu symptoms.
+Elderberries also can ward off these viruses if taken in large enough doses, early enough.
+Add to this its antioxidant and anti-inflammatory properties.

 - 500g Elderberries

 - Place elderberries in a saucepan and pour over the water.

 - Leave to soak overnight - you can omit this step if you need a batch in a hurry!